prasadgaikwad047/Dine-On-Way/README.md

 ## Installation

-To install the "Dine on Way" app, simply follow the instructions provided in the [Installation Guide](link-to-installation-guide).
+To install the "Dine on Way" app, simply follow below instructions (For Development Purpose Only)

-## Feedback and Support

-For any inquiries, feedback, or support, please feel free to contact us at [support@dineonway.com](mailto:support@dineonway.com).
-We are dedicated to providing the best possible experience for our users and continuously improving our services.
+1) Install the code and Import necessary packages
+2) configure Backend (I used firebase)
+3) Create Google Maps Api key and store it in env

 ---

-Feel free to customize this description to best fit your application and its features.